 Updated 2026 · Based on median market data for Decatur, IL

 Home values in Decatur, IL have appreciated at 2.1% per year.
-Appreciation is modest, meaning total returns will be driven primarily by cash flow rather than equity gains.
-This is actually preferred by many investors who want predictable, income-based returns.
+Appreciation is modest at 2.1%, meaning total returns will be driven primarily by cash flow rather than equity gains.
+This is actually preferred by many investors who want predictable, income-based returns rather than speculative price appreciation.

 Population growth in Decatur is minimal at 0.2%.
 Appreciation here is more likely driven by regional economic factors, inflation, and housing stock constraints rather than population-driven demand.
-Higher-than-average local incomes ($62,333) support continued price growth as more residents can afford to bid up properties.
+Higher-than-average local incomes ($62,333) support continued price growth as more residents can afford to bid up properties and qualify for larger mortgages.

 Smart investors evaluate both cash flow AND appreciation.
 In Decatur, the 7.68% cap rate provides strong ongoing cash flow, while 2.1% annual appreciation adds an equity component.
-The strong cash flow here means your returns are mostly realized as income rather than paper equity — a more conservative and predictable return profile.
+The strong cash flow here means your returns are mostly realized as income rather than paper equity — a more conservative and predictable return profile that provides income you can reinvest or live on.
+The key question for Decatur is your time horizon: even a 3-year hold produces positive total returns thanks to strong cash flow.

 Decatur vs Illinois state average and national average across key investment metrics.
 Decatur outperforms both benchmarks on cap rate.